 - Vehicle Maintenance—Knowing how to keep your car safe is important, also.
 While most of us will rely on professional mechanics, knowing how to detect a problem is important.

-- Emergencies—learning how to engage in evasive maneuvers keeps you a safe driver.
+- Emergencies—learning how to engage in evasive maneuvers keep you a safe driver.
 Working with your risk perception, you can anticipate maneuvers.